jodyheavener/bonusly-github/README.md

 @bonusly [amount] points [message]
 ```

+When the Pull Request is merged the points will be awarded and a comment will be left to let you know who got what and if any issues occurred.

-Some notes about this process:
+**Some notes about this process:**

 - The number of points are awarded to each email address associated with a commit in the PR.
 This includes co-authored commits.
 - Comments can contain both the point assignment and other messaging.
 Just make sure they're on separate lines.